EthanJWright/ai_format/README.md

 Make sure to replace `<open_ai_key>`, `<filename>`, and `<prompt>` with the appropriate values.

+### Usage Ideas

+1. Use `pdftotext` to convert a PDF to a text file, then use this to format it as HTML to import into your D&D game!
+2. Copy/paste a blog from somewhere, ask it to be formatted as markdown for use in Obsidian

 ## Examples

 Here are some examples of how to use AI Format: